 Following completion of the above (required) courses, students should select at least three (3) of the following to acquire the mandatory 23 credits required to complete the Astrophysics Minor.
 All courses in the below list are 3 credits.

 PHYS 405: Stellar Astrophysics

 PHYS 415: Astroparticle Physics

 PHYS 425: Relativistic Physics

 PHYS 499: Senior Research*

 It is recommended, especially for students not already engaged in astrophysics research with a faculty mentor, for students to begin with PHYS 304, which the department intends to offer every fall.
 However, it is not required, and the additional courses can be any of the above, taken in any order.
 Note that those courses marked by (R) will be taught on a regular basis, and the others less frequently.
 The department intends to offer Cosmology and Extragalactic Astrophysics in alternating Spring semesters going forward.

 *PHYS 499 only with approved Astrophysics Faculty – non-Astrophysics research for 499 credit will not count towards the minor.

-**Graduate-level course enrollment subject to pre-approval by faculty mentor and/or Associate Chair.
+**Graduate-level course enrollment subject to pre-approval by faculty mentor and/or Undergraduate Program Director.